 10. Cosmetic Treatments

 It definitely costs a lot to maintain celebrity looks between facial appointments, pricey haircuts, personal training sessions and — often secret — plastic surgery procedures, but stars don’t always have to pay for all their upkeep themselves.
 One Oscars goodie bag included a Vampire breast lift — valued at $1,900 — and laser treatments at 740 Park MD valued at $5,530, Bazaar reports.
 Sometimes, those high-end products are worth it — these beauty products are worth the splurge.

 11. Gym Memberships and Personal Training Sessions

 Memberships to high-end gyms and sessions with VIP personal trainers have also been included in past swag bags.
-The 2014 Emmys gift bag included a six-month membership to David Barton gym — worth $700 — CNN reports, and this year’s Oscar swag bag included 10 sessions with trainer Alexis Seletzky valued at $900, Shape reports.
+The 2014 Emmys gift bag included a six-month membership to David Barton gym — at the time was worth $700 — CNN reports, past Oscar swag bags included 10 sessions with trainer Alexis Seletzky valued at $900, Shape reports.

 12. Consumer Electronics

 Even celebrities love to snack, which is why swag bags are often full of free edible goodies.
-The 2017 Oscar swag bag included Chocolatines’ Drunken Fig Cake Bites, Chubby Chipmunk hand-dipped chocolates, Rouge maple syrup, Opal apples and pecans, Business Insider reports.
+Oscar swag bags have included Chocolatines’ Drunken Fig Cake Bites, Chubby Chipmunk hand-dipped chocolates, Rouge maple syrup, Opal apples and pecans, Business Insider reports.
 Additionally, all the VIP events celebs regularly attend almost always have free food — and an open bar — to keep them satisfied.